 (dd) Any data related to Load response capabilities that are self-arranged by the LSE or pursuant to a bilateral agreement between a specific LSE and its Customers, other than data either related to any service procured by ERCOT or non-LSE-specific aggregated data.
 Such data includes pricing, dispatch instructions, and other proprietary information of the Load response product;

-(ee) Status of Settlement Only Generators (SOGs), including Outages, limitations, or scheduled or metered output data, except that ERCOT may disclose output data from an SOG as part of an extract or forwarded TX SET transaction provided to the LSE associated with the ESI ID of the Premise where the SOG is located.
+(ee) Status of Settlement Only Generators (SOGs) and Settlement Only Energy Storage Systems (SOESSs), including Outages, limitations, or metered output and withdrawal data, except that ERCOT may disclose output and withdrawal data from an SOG or SOESS as part of an extract or forwarded TX SET transaction provided to the LSE associated with the ESI ID of the Premise where the SOG is located.
 The Protected Information status of this information shall expire 60 days after the applicable Operating Day;